YannGus/ML/README.md

 ## Overview

-I am **Yann Guszkiewicz**, a high school student specializing in **mathematics, physics, and engineering sciences**, with a focus on **machine learning, neural compression, and embedded systems**.
+I am **Yann Guszkiewicz**, a high school student specializing in **mathematics, physics, and engineering sciences**, with a focus on **deep learning, neural compression, and embedded systems**.
 My research explores efficient AI architectures, cross-modal representation learning, and algorithmic optimization for real-world applications.

 ---